-Source: Census 2011 and Community Survey 2016 (Adapted)
+Source: Census 2011, Community Survey 2016 and census 2022.

-Nongoma had the highest dependency ratio followed by eDumbe and Ulundi.
-A worrying trend for all the municipalities in Zululand is the increase in the dependency burden between 2011 and 2016 especially in light of the adverse socio-economic conditions.
+Nongoma had the highest dependency ratio followed by Ulundi and eDumbe.
+A worrying trend for all the municipalities in Zululand is as much as dependency has decreased between 2011 and 2022, there still remains dependency burden especially in light of the adverse socioeconomic conditions.